The Japanese Garden: Design

-The gardens were designed by Dr. Koichi Kawana, and created from 1980 to 1983.
+The gardens were designed by Koichi Kawana and created from 1980 to 1983.
 Their formal dedication was on June 14, 1984.
 The Japanese Garden has been ranked 10th out of 300 public Japanese gardens in the United States by the Journal of Japanese Gardening.

 As one first enters The Japanese Garden, one walks through a dry Zen meditation garden (Karesansui) containing a large grass-covered mound, representing Tortoise Island, a symbol of longevity, and a Three Buddhas (Trikaya) arrangement of stones.
 Next comes an expansive chisen, or "wet strolling" garden with waterfalls, lakes, trees, and stone lanterns.
 At path's end is the Shoin Building with an authentic 4½ tatami (7 m^{2}) tea house and adjacent tea garden.

-Events and in media
+Film and television

-The garden is a popular spot for visiting and planned events.
-It can be rented for wedding ceremonies and Hollywood film/video projects, such as Star Trek: The Next Generation where it stood for various planets and Starfleet locations on Earth, including the Starfleet Academy.
+The gardens and adjacent facilities have been used as scenery in many films and television series, particularly low-budget science-fiction and action films.
+In the 1990s, Los Angeles mayor Richard Riordan mandated that city facilities be made available at much lower cost than similar locations to benefit the entertainment industry in Los Angeles.
+Productions filmed at the garden include Star Trek: The Next Generation, where it stood for various planets and locations on Earth, including Starfleet Academy.
 The Shoin building was also used as the spa in the 2003 film Bruce Almighty.